MrShiny608/MrShiny608/_posts_md/2025-06-03-AdaptPersevereDeliver.md

 So with a macro phase of three months, the time remaining until race day, I planned my first micro phase of one week;

 * **HIIT 6x 1:6 Cycle** - 30s all-out, 180s to check socials, then repeat the suffering.
 * **30 Minute Tempo Cycle** - A highly contentious term, but for me it's about doing the best I can within a time period.
-Hill climb if I have the energy, speed up on a flat if I can, but if I need to recover, then I am allowed - and because time is the goal, there's no "consequence" to overdoing it, I can walk the rest if I need to.
+Hill climb if I have the energy, speed up on a flat if I can, but if I need to recover, then I am allowed to slow down - and because time is the goal, there's no "consequence" to overdoing it, I can walk the rest if I need to.

 Week two, I added a run;